Borel equivalence relations in the space of bounded operators: Preliminaries

 \end{example}

 \begin{example} The Borel equivalence relation $E_1$ is defined on $\R^\N$ by

 \end{example}

-We say that a Borel equivalence relation $E$ on a Polish space $X$ is \emph{smooth} if $E\leq_B\Delta(Y)$ for some Polish space $Y$.
-Since all uncountable Polish spaces are Borel isomorphic (Corollary 1.3.8 in \cite{MR2455198}), smooth equivalence relations are exactly those which admit complete classification by real numbers.
-It is well-known that $E_0$ is not smooth (cf.~\S6.1 in \cite{MR2455198}), and by a theorem of Harrington--Kechris--Louveau \cite{MR1057041}, is a canonical obstruction to smoothness.
+A Borel equivalence relation $E$ on a Polish space $X$ is \emph{smooth} if $E\leq_B\Delta(Y)$ for some Polish space $Y$.
+Smooth equivalence relations are exactly those which admit complete classification by real numbers.
+It is well-known that $E_0$ is not smooth (cf.~\S6.1 in \cite{MR2455198}).

 A \emph{Polish group} $G$ is a topological group which has a Polish topology.
-If $X$ is a Polish space, and $G$ acts continuously on $X$, i.e., the map $G\times X\to X:(g,x)\mapsto g\cdot x$ is continuous, then we say that $X$ is a \emph{Polish $G$-space}, and denote by $E_G$ (or sometimes $E/G$) the orbit equivalence relation
+If $X$ is a Polish space, and $G$ acts continuously on $X$, i.e., the map $G\times X\to X$ given by $(g,x)\mapsto g\cdot x$ is continuous, then we say that $X$ is a \emph{Polish $G$-space}, and denote by $E_G$ (or sometimes $E/G$) the orbit equivalence relation